robertjohnsonark/DataAnalysisProjects/Python and Pandas Projects/SalesAnalysis/README.md

+## My code
+- I solved all the tasks in a Jupyter Notebook file called MyAnalysis.ipynb
+- I was given 12 files.
+A file for each month of Sales data.
+I merged all of that data into one file called all_data.csv

 ## Background Information:

 This repo goes with [a video](https://youtu.be/eMOA1pPVUc4) on "Solving real world data science videos with Python Pandas!".
 Here is some information on that video.